Frankenchickens: The Unnatural Truth Behind Modern Chicken

 Companies across the food industry promised to implement Better Chicken Commitment (BCC) standards years ago, which include improving conditions for chickens, ending live-shackle slaughter, and replacing Frankenchickens with higher-welfare breeds.

-WHOLE FOODS CONTINUES TO SELL FRANKENCHICKENS
+THESE CHAINS CONTINUE TO SELL FRANKENCHICKENS

 WHOLE FOODS MARKET